-The District's Chief Financial Officer ("CFO") will establish a Tax Compliance Officer (currently the Director of Capital Fund Compliance) for monitoring tax compliance with regard
+The District's Chief Financial Officer ("CFO") will establish a Tax Compliance Officer to monitor tax compliance with regard to debt offerings.
+The CFO shall also be responsible for ensuring an adequate succession plan for transferring tax compliance responsibility when changes in staff occur.